MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/export-data-to-sql.md

 ## Limitations and restrictions

-There are a number of limitations and restrictions when exporting data to an SQL database:
+There are some limitations and restrictions when exporting data to an SQL database:

 1. Kusto is a cloud service, so the connection string must point to a database that is accessible from the cloud.
 (In particular, one can't